-The audited financial accounts on pages 24 to 31 of this report show that the value of the Scheme's assets increased by £1.5 million to £164.4 million.
-The increase was comprised of investment gains of £6.0 million, less net outgoings from dealing with members of £4.4 million.
-These accounts have been prepared and audited in accordance with regulations made under s41(1) and (6) of the Pensions Act 1995.
+The audited financial accounts on pages 24 to 31 of this report show that the value of the Scheme's assets decreased by £28.2 million to £152.2 million.
+The decrease was comprised of investment losses of £22.7 million, less net outgoings from dealing with members of £5.5 million.
+These accounts have been prepared and audited in accordance with regulations made under \pm 41(1) and (6) of the Pensions Act 1995.
 The Trustee's responsibilities in relation to the financial accounts are set out on page 3.

-The Fund, like other pension Funds, is mainly concerned with long-term results.
+The CPF, like other pension funds, is mainly concerned with long-term results.
 Short-term movements in capital values, up or down, are of limited relevance, when considering pension liabilities many years ahead.
-On a longer-term view of the past three years, the return on the Scheme's assets has exceeded both prices and earnings inflation.

-The Trustee has considered the nature, disposition, marketability, security and valuation of the Fund's investments and considers them to be appropriate relative to the reasons for holding each class of investment.
+The Trustee has considered the nature, disposition, marketability, security and valuation of the CPF's investments and considers them to be appropriate relative to the reasons for holding each class of investment.

-The remaining investments (approx.0.9%) are with Prudential (Members' Funds) and interest- bearing deposits.
-No part of the PIVs are invested in Cambridge University Press or the University of Cambridge.
+The remaining investments (approx. 0.9%) are with Prudential (Members' Funds) and interest- bearing deposits.
+No part of the PIVs (Pooled investment vehicles) are invested in Cambridge University Press or the University of Cambridge.